ML4BM-Lab/JIND-Multi/README.md

 In the `OUTPUT_PATH`, the following outputs are saved:

 - A table with the predictions for each cell on the target data (**predicted_label_test_data.xlsx**:), indicating for each cell the probability calculated by the model for each cell type.
 The `raw_predictions` column shows the cell type with the highest probability before applying the cell type-specific threshold, and the predictions column shows the predicted cell type after filtering.
-The final trained models for each annotated batch are stored `.pt` format, and a `target.pth` file with the trained model for the target batch. ___Additionally, several `.pth` models are saved, which are used as proxies for storing intermediate models during the training and tuning process.___ Do not use these intermediate files.
+The final trained models for each annotated batch are stored `.pt` format (saved in `trained_models` folder), and a `target.pth` file with the trained model for the target batch.
 The file `val_stats_trained_model.json` contains predictions on the validation test set used to compute the thresholds.

 - The model performance results on the source batch, intermediate datasets, and validation set after training the classifier and the fine-tuning steps.
 These results include confusion matrices indicating the number of cells, how many cells were assigned as ___Unknown___, and how many were correctly predicted with the accuracy percentages before (raw) and after applying the threshold (eff), as well as the incorrect predictions and the mean average precision (mAP) per cell type.
 For the source batch, confusion matrices are shown after training the classifier and the fine-tuning process.
 For the intermediate batches, results are shown before aligning the samples to the latent space of the source ("initial"), after alignment ("adapt"), and after the fine-tuning of the classifier and encoder to evaluate the batch aligmnent.
 If the target batch has labels, for performance pourposes, confusion matrices are also provided before and after the batch removal process, and after fine-tuning classifier using the most confident cells.
 The history of these confusion matrices is also saved in a PDF file named train[source_batch_name, number_inter_batches]-test[target_batch_name].pdf.